-Australian Foreign Affairs is essential reading for those with an interest in key international developments affecting Australia and the region.
-Its contributors are among Australia’s top thinkers, including Paul Keating, Hugh White, Linda Jaivin, Allan Gyngell, Penny Wong, Margaret Simons, George Megalogenis, Michael Wesley, Kim Beazley, Linda Jakobson and Christos Tsiolkas.
+It publishes some of Australia’s leading thinkers, including Paul Keating, Hugh White, Linda Jaivin, Allan Gyngell, Penny Wong, Margaret Simons, George Megalogenis, Michael Wesley, Kim Beazley, Linda Jakobson, Christos Tsiolkas and many more.

 A subscription to the journal gives you over fifty vitally insightful essays to read across ten issues.

 A podcast about foreign affairs in Australia and the Asia-Pacific.